Artists/Bands [K-L]

 DAVE LENNON

 Dave Lennon’s first band is believed to have been Elsess, an Armidale high school band which formed ca. 1976.
-After leaving the city in the late 1970s Lennon joined The Jumpers (1979-1980), possibly the first Australian band to dedicate itself to ska music.
-He later joined the newly-formed Strange Tenants (previously The Catch), a Melbourne-based ska band formed by Ian and Bruce Hearn.
-After making its debut at the 1981 Lygon Street Fiesta the band quickly established a popular following in the city.
+After leaving the town in the late-1970s Lennon joined The Jumpers (1979-1980), possibly the first Australian band to dedicate itself to ska music.
+He later joined the newly-formed Strange Tennants (previously The Catch), a Melbourne-based ska band formed by Ian and Bruce Hearn.
+The band played its debut gig at the 1981 Lygon Street Fiesta and quickly established a popular following in the city.
 Accorded favourable reviews for the release of its self-titled debut mini album (recorded only weeks after the first gig) Strange Tenants began receiving airplay on alternative radio and soon afterwards started touring nationally.

 Lennon left Strange Tenants in 1983 to join The Allniters, a Sydney-based ska band which had already established a formidable live reputation and was a particular favourite at the city’s Sussex Hotel (a centre for the mod scene, and later the ska/bluebeat and dub scene).
-Lennon’s involvement with the band was, however, during its peak commercial period, which began with the release of ‘Montego Bay,’ a cover of the classic Bobby Bloom song.
-This was followed by the LP D-D-D-Dance and another single, ‘Love and Affection.’
+Lennon’s involvement with the band was luckily during its peak commercial period, which began with the release of “Montego Bay,” a cover of the classic Bobby Bloom song.
+This was followed by the LP D-D-D-Dance and another single, “Love and Affection.”
 All three releases went into the Australian Top 40, with ‘Montego Bay reaching #10 (an earlier single, ‘Hold On’ had reached #15 on the Sydney charts).
-The band released two more singles – `Screaming Dreaming‘ (1984) and `I Saw You First‘ (1984) before disbanding in early 1985.
+The Allniters released two more singles – “Screaming Dreaming” (1984) and “I Saw You First” (1984) before disbanding in early-1985.

 During his career Dave Lennon has played with all the major Australian ska bands, the only musician to have done so.
 His other affiliations include The Igniters (an Allniters offshoot) and Club Ska.